Are you a parent looking for science activities to do at home?

 If you love working with preschool science, try these preschool science experiments!

 How to Facilitate a STEM Investigation

 What should a STEM investigation include?
-Here is what you can include with STEM activities at home to ensure they hit the targets for a STEM lesson:
+Here is what you can include while you are learning how to teach STEM at home to ensure every STEM activity reaches the targets for a STEM lesson:

 Focus on Hands-on Projects

 Hands-on learning is a big part of STEM.
 STEM is all about problem-solving, learning new concepts, and exploring the world.
 Any project where kids can explore, create, or build is a project that they will remember.